Willie Cooper Hobby: Life

-The daughter of Samuel Bronson Cooper, a lawyer who later became a United States Representative from Texas, Willie C. Cooper was born in Woodville and educated at Lucy Ann Kidd-Key’s North Texas Female College, graduating with honors at the age of sixteen.
+The daughter of Samuel B. Cooper, a lawyer who later became a United States Representative from Texas, Willie C. Cooper was born in Woodville and educated at Lucy Ann Kidd-Key's North Texas Female College, graduating with honors at the age of sixteen.
 She went with her father to Washington, D.C., where she was known as “Miss Willie”, and was a leader of Washington society as well as acting as her father’s secretary for many years.
 In 1910, her father lost his seat in Congress, and President William Howard Taft appointed him to the Board of General Appraisers in New York, where his daughter joined him.

 On May 15, 1915, Miss Willie married William Pettus Hobby, a lawyer who was Lieutenant Governor of Texas, with James Edward Ferguson as Governor.
 In 1917, Ferguson was removed from office, and at the age of thirty-nine Hobby succeeded him, becoming the youngest man ever to hold office as Governor of Texas.
 Willie Hobby served as his First Lady until he retired in 1921.

 In 1929, Mrs Hobby died suddenly at home, 3903 Montrose Boulevard, Houston, of apoplexy, and was buried at Glenwood Cemetery, Houston.
 In 1931, her widowed husband married secondly Oveta Culp.